 Brian J. Harris Method

 Brian J. Harris began playing piano at age five and began formal percussion lessons at age ten.
 Growing up near Chicago, he played in junior high and high school concert, marching, and jazz bands, as well as with the Chicago Youth Symphony Orchestra during high school.
 At age fourteen, Brian began his private instruction practice, teaching beginning percussionists in the Oswego, Illinois, school district.

 After high school, Brian attended the University of Arizona on a full scholarship.
 He graduated summa cum laude (4.0 grade point average) in three-and-a-half years with a BMA degree, specializing in percussion performance.
-During his college years, he studied percussion with Gary Cook (Director of Percussion Studies at the U of A School of Music and Dance), Robin Horn (freelance drum set artist), James Ross (Chicago Symphony Orchestra), and Patricia Dash (Chicago Symphony Orchestra).
-He has also studied privately with Peter Erskine, the world-renowned drummer who has played with the likes of Steely Dan, Stan Kenton, Gary Burton, and Steps Ahead.
+He has studied percussion with Gary Cook (Director of Percussion Studies at the U of A School of Music and Dance), Robin Horn (freelance drum set artist), James Ross (Chicago Symphony Orchestra), Patricia Dash (Chicago Symphony Orchestra), and Peter Erskine (Steely Dan, Stan Kenton, Gary Burton).

-Beyond high school, many of Brian's students have gone on to win music scholarship offers from Berklee College of Music, DePaul University, Northern Arizona University, Peabody Conservatory, Rice University, University of Arizona, University of Southern California, University of Portland, and Interlochen Center For the Arts.
-Some can be found playing and teaching professionally around the world.
+Beyond high school, many of Brian's students have gone on to win music scholarship offers from Berklee College of Music, DePaul University, Northern Arizona University, Peabody Conservatory, Rice University, University of Arizona, University of Southern California, CalArts, University of Portland, University of North Texas, Northwestern University, University of Michigan, Arizona State University, Lawrence University, Miami University, New School of NYC, and Manhattan School of Music.

-Brian has done clinics for the University of Arizona Music Business program, as well as the Percussive Arts Society International Convention.
-He enjoys sharing his teaching, home office, and small business ideas with future and fellow private teachers.
+Brian has done clinics, workshops, and lectures for Young Audiences, Tucson Unified School District, Amphitheater School District, the University of Arizona Careers In Music program, and the Percussive Arts Society International Convention.
+He enjoys sharing his teaching, home office, and small business ideas with future and fellow music teachers.

+Brian J. Harris Method